flanagancd68/talmidimway/content/commentary/revelation/2022-02-04-2-greetings-rev-1-1-11/index.en.md

 {{< spoiler text="What's in a Name?">}}
 <small>

-Also contained within the two words שָׁמַע and שָׁמַר are the letters שׁ and מ.
+Also contained within the word שָׁמַע are the letters שׁ and מ.
 When we put those together, we get שֶׁם (shem), which is the Hebrew word for name (Hebrew has five letters that are spelled differently when at the end of a word.
 The mem (מ/ם) is one of those).

 Your name is not just a string of letters.
 In Hebraic thought, your name is your reputation and your character.
 Being an obedient listener and one who diligently keeps/guards God's word reflects on our reputation.